 Step 2.
 Installing Conky.

-Install Conky Manager on Ubuntu 16.04, use the following commands:
+Install Conky Manager on Ubuntu 16.04, using the following commands:

 sudo apt-add-repository -y ppa:teejee2008/ppa sudo apt update sudo apt install conky-manager

 Step 3.
 Accessing Conky on Ubuntu Linux.